 Our events are well known for being highly participative with lots of candid discussion and debate.
 They are often deliberately challenging and edgy; but are always constructive and never just a ‘whinge-fest’.
 Our Transparency Symposia are a great way to define and share best practice and are characterised by engaging presentations, panel sessions and debates.
-Furthermore, they are an excellent way for people to learn about the work of the Transparency Task Force; that’s extremely important because many of the volunteers in our 12 Teams were motivated to get involved as a consequence of attending a Transparency Symposium.
+Furthermore, they are an excellent way for people to learn about the work of the Transparency Task Force; that’s extremely important because many of the volunteers in our Special Interest Groups were motivated to get involved as a consequence of attending a Transparency Symposium.

-Our events always attract a great deal of interest from the media and we have had great press coverage; not just amongst the financial services trade magazines - our work has even been written about in most of the main national newspapers and we have even appeared on the front page of the Financial Times; more on that later.
+Our events ogten attract a great deal of interest from the media and we have had great press coverage; not just amongst the financial services trade magazines - our work has even been written about in most of the main national newspapers and we have even appeared on the front page of the Financial Times; more on that later.